xHindge eVersion Pattern

 3. Guidelines for internet postings, blogging, Facebook, LinkedIn, Twitter and YouTube

-eVersion Media Server is constructed to provides seamless interfaces for Social Media system, meeting this IT Governance guideline.
+eVersion Mobile Gateway is constructed to provides seamless interfaces for Social Media system, meeting this IT Governance guideline.

-This makes eVersion Media Server most suitable for the integrating corporate marketing systems with the facebook and twitter based social media systems, ultimately providing performance measurement for their business strategy and the level of customer satisfaction.
+This makes eVersion Mobile Gateway most suitable for the integrating corporate marketing systems with the mobile devices and facebook and twitter based social media systems, ultimately providing performance measurement for their business strategy and the level of customer satisfaction.

 Social Media in some sense, represents Social Consciousness on the current social issues and social trends, with highly evolved sensibility on the underlying topics or issues.

-Great care is required to understand and appreciate the feedback received from the Facebook and Twitter.
+Great care is required to understand and appreciate the feedback received from the mobile devises and Facebook and Twitter.

-eVersion Service Portal is designed to provide a moderator service provider (Q&A using a kind of Wikipedia principle) for the well orchestrated debate on the marketing campaigns, where honest and relevant opinions are separated from the “Noise” coming out from the Facebook and Twitter based opinions.
+eVersion Service Portal with eVersion Mobile Gateway is designed to provide a moderator service provider (Q&A using a kind of Wikipedia principle) for the well orchestrated debate on the marketing campaigns, where honest and relevant opinions are separated from the “Noise” coming out from the Facebook and Twitter based opinions.

-eVersion Service Portal, with eVersion Media Server can be bused to setup and manage the followings service scenarios:
+eVersion Service Portal, with eVersion Mobile Gatewayd can be used to setup and manage the followings service scenarios:

 • Provides Balancing act - eVersion Service Portal as Security Filter for Corporate mobile devices